Pumpkin Spice Overnight Oats

 Now that I am older and much, much wiser I know that not only is pumpkin delicious it's also really, really good for you.
-It's full of fiber (keeps you full and, er, regular) beta carotene (targets free-radicals), vitamin A (good for eyesight) and vitamin C (cold and flu fighter).
+It's full of fiber (keeps you full and, er, regular), beta carotene (targets free-radicals), vitamin A (good for eyesight) and vitamin C (cold and flu fighter).
 Combined with oats, almond milk and a spices like cinnamon, ginger and nutmeg it makes a yummy fall breakfast that takes about 5 minutes to make.
-It's also a time saver as you can whip it up at at night and it's ready to go in the morning.
+It's also a time saver because you can whip it up at at night and it's ready to go in the morning.
 I like to add some toasted nuts or pumpkin seeds, cacao nibs and a dollop of The Coconut Cult yogurt for some extra nutrition (and deliciousness!).

-I know that #PSL season is upon us, but if start your day with this instead you'll feel way more virtuous, your body will thank you and you will still be getting your pumpkin on.
+I know that #PSL season is upon us, but if you start your day with this instead you'll feel way more virtuous, your body will thank you and you will still be getting your pumpkin on.

 EASY PUMPKIN SPICE OVERNIGHT OATS

 - 3/4 cup unsweetened almond milk (or 1/2 cup almond milk and 1/4 cup greek yogurt)

 - 1/4 cup pumpkin puree